Prerequisites

 Clearing the app's storage from the device settings will wipe it and you will loose your work.

-Session: The duration for which the process service stays active.
+Session: The duration for which stays active.
 When it stops, the session ends.

 The JekyllEx app bundles some required native software to run jekyll from within the app.
 This includes the whole ruby